Officers Training Academy: OTA Gaya

 OTA Gaya, set up in 2011, is located amid an estate of approximately 870 acres in a hilly terrain of Paharpur at Gaya.
 The academy is located en route from Gaya to Bodhgaya, approx 7 km from Gaya railway station.
 The international airport of Gaya is adjacent to the academy.
 In its vicinity is Bodhgaya, an international tourism destination.
 Gaya Cantonment dates back to World War II, as one of the headquarters of the British Army.

 To mark the commencement of the academy, a flag hoisting ceremony was solemnised and the consecration of the raising of the academy was carried out in true secular tradition of the Indian Army, with recital of scriptures from holy books of different religions.

 The academy has been equipped with state of the art training facilities, at par with other pre-commissioning training institutions.

 The insignia of Officers Training Academy, Gaya has a two-colour background, with upper half as grey and the lower half blood-red, having two cross swords superimposed with the Dharmchakra.
 A scroll below bears the motto of the academy – 'Shaurya, Gyan, Sankalp' in devnagri.

+The academy provides basic military training to officer cadets of the Short Service Commission (Technical) course for a period of 11 months.
+Post the completion of basic military training, the officer cadets of SSC Tech are commissioned as officers in the Indian Army after the passing out parade.

+The academy has two battalions: Khetarpal battalion and Batra battalion, named after two of India's PVC awardees.
+Each battalion has four companies.
+Khetarpal battalion has Gurez, Kalidhar, Basantar and Dograi companies, whereas Batra battalion has Tithwal, Rezangla, Hajipir and Longewala companies.
+They are named after famous battles of the Indian Army.